 How to wear navy blue ankle boots

-You’ve shared some good times with your Swivells, haven’t you?
+You’ve shared some good times with your Swing dance shoes, haven’t you?
 Late night dances, funny moments at work, great strolls and bike rides, they have even accompanied you when you found that perfectly mature avocado at Tesco.
 These moments are precious and you cherish them.
 You love these shoes and they love you back.
 But have you thought that you can keep this “shoemance” (I made a pun with bromance there, in case you didn’t notice) in more formal events as well?
 In this post, we’re going to give you suggestions for wearing your stunning blue Mama Navy boots in three formal occasions that you have probably thought that boots wouldn’t be the first option.
 Let us prove you wrong.

 It’s Graduation Day

 Graduation.
 Can’t even describe how excited I am to finally get to write about such an occasion.
 Let me tell you about my pretty recent experience.
-You get in the venue, you haven’t yet realised you’ve actually managed to get that bachelor’s degree, master, you name it, and the moment they finally call out your name to get that desirable piece of paper you gave your heart and soul for, you trip down the stairs because of dem heels.
+You get in the venue, you haven’t yet realized you’ve actually managed to get that bachelor’s degree, master, you name it, and the moment they finally call out your name to get that desirable piece of paper you gave your heart and soul for, you trip down the stairs because of dem heels.
 And I ‘m asking.
 Why it gotta be heels?

 Since graduation ceremonies mostly take place in the morning, keeping it chic and simple is the key.
 That’s why we suggest a simple line, layered outfit; a white kimono-style dress and a pair of loose, yellow, pleat trousers.
 The kimono is exactly at the same length as the pair of trousers, which allows the boots to be shown in their full glory, plus it makes a cool effect with the trousers appearing only when you walk.